Magic-wei/make_work_easier/README.md

 ## Paper Reading & Management

+### Paper Reading

+- [**Explainpaper**](https://www.explainpaper.com/): Upload a paper, highlight confusing text, get an explanation.

+### Paper Searching

+- [**Google Scholar**](https://scholar.google.com/): the very first place to get started with searching papers.
+Some tips:
+  - Use advanced search operators, such as "AND", "OR", and "NOT" to refine your search and get more relevant results.
+  - Use quotation marks ("model predictive control" for example) to search for an exact phrase.
+  - Use advanced search options to narrow your results.
+Filter your results by date, author, and source type (such as articles or conference papers).
+  - Click on `Related articles` to find similar articles to the ones you have already found.
+  - Click on `Cited by xx` to find articles that have cited the articles you have already found.
+  - Save articles and use "My Library" to organize your references.
+  - Follow someone's Google Scholar profile to stay up-to-date on his/her research and publications.
+- [**Papers With Code**](https://paperswithcode.com/): Find latest ML papers that come with code by trending, state-of-the-art, datasets or methods.

 ### Reference Manager

 - [**Mendeley Desktop**](https://www.mendeley.com/reference-management/mendeley-desktop): cross-platform (Windows, Linux, macOS), sync in the cloud.
+- [**Quillbot's Citation Generator**](https://quillbot.com/citation-generator): Easily create APA, MLA, Chicago (and other) style full and in-text citations in a snap.
+This free Citation Generator is a fast, reliable way to make citations for your essays, presentations, and other projects.

 ### RSS